MrMimic/MrMimic/README.md

 # Emeric DYNOMANT

-Développer with a strong background in MLops, data engineering, software development, time-series analysis and NLP tasks, both for research or industry.
+Développer with a strong background in MLops, data engineering, software development (micro-services/APIs architectures), time-series analysis and NLP tasks, both for research or industry.
 Also skilled in genetics analysis and coffee making.

 I'm currently interessed in chatbots, voicebots, STT/TTS and social robotics.